areiljan/Gandalf-Royale-Game-Gameside/README.md

 3. Ready, set, play! - You can start the game with at least 2 players.
 4. Change inventory slots - Inventory slots can be changed with scroll wheel or '1', '2', '3' buttons.
 Highlighted slot is currently selected.

-NB!
-Items and AI are spawned in after 15 seconds and then you can find items left from the spawn.
-AI is wandering around, but is should be also somewhere on the left side from your spawn.
+After 15 seconds all player will be put to random spots, also items and mobs will spawn.

 5. Pick up items - Items can be picked up with 'F' button when player stands on the item.
 6. Fire away! - Click the left mouse button when an item is selected and then you can shoot spells.
-7. Drop items - Items can be dropped with 'R' button when item is in the currently selected slot.
+7. Drop items - Items can be dropped with 'F' button when item is in the currently selected slot.